Volkswagen up! hatchback review

 - No steering-wheel reach adjustment

 The Volkswagen up! brings quality and class to the city-car segment.
-It actually feels like a much bigger car – a trick the manufacturer learned some years before with its Polo supermini.
-It doesn’t have the field to itself, though.
+It actually feels like a much bigger car – a trick the manufacturer learned some years before with the Volkswagen Polo supermini.
+There are shades of the original Mini in its cube-like design, its ability to seat four people in comfort and the way it can put a smile on your face from behind the wheel.
+The up! was thoroughly praised when it was launched and still remains one of the best city cars.

 Given the scale of the competition, Volkswagen has always kept on top of the up!, making sure it remains fresh and relevant.
-For 2020, Volkswagen condensed the engine range and now only one 59bhp 1.0-litre petrol engine is offered.
+Recently, Volkswagen condensed the engine range and now only one 64bhp 1.0-litre petrol engine is offered.
 According to the latest figures, all up! models achieve over 50mpg - and we managed even more than this in our test car.

-The 59bhp engine results in low insurance costs but it does take its time to get up to speed.
-It needs 14.9 seconds to get from 0-62mph, while the now-discontinued 74bhp and 89bhp versions reduced that to 13.5 seconds and 9.9 seconds respectively.
-Besides the 59bhp engine, there’s a much more powerful standalone version called the up!
+The 64bhp engine results in low insurance costs but it does take its time to get up to speed.
+It needs around 15 seconds to get from 0-62mph, so it’s worth hunting out a used up! with either the 74bhp and 89bhp engines if you want to get up to speed a little quicker.
+Besides the 64bhp engine, there’s a much more powerful standalone version called the up!
 GTI, which we've reviewed separately.

 Also in the line-up is a purely electric up! called the Volkswagen e-up!.
 We’ve reviewed it separately, but like most electric cars, it’s expensive.
 However, it’s very well equipped and very cheap to run, with the second generation version getting an 82bhp motor and improved range of up to 162 miles on a single charge.

 The interior of the up! is well built and the layout is logical, with some models offering extra personalisation touches.
+Picking a funky exterior colour will also lift the interior, as there’s a lot of bare painted metal on the doors.
 There’s a broad choice of trim levels, beginning with the unnamed base model, which is relatively sparsely equipped.
 Its standard DAB radio is welcome, but there are few other luxuries, bar electric front windows, alloy wheels, air conditioning and remote central locking.
 The White and Black Editions cost just under £300 more and come with bigger wheels and contrasting exterior trim.

 Our favourite model is the up!
 Beats, which features a set of stylish 15-inch alloy wheels and upgrades to the interior decor.
 The up!
 Beats model itself is effectively a style pack and a Beats sound system, and is good value at £650 more than the entry-level car.
-New for 2020 is an R-Line edition with a sporty body kit, lowered suspension, heated door mirrors and heated seats, but it pushes the price up towards bigger cars.
+Topping the current range is an R-Line edition with a sporty body kit, lowered suspension, heated door mirrors and heated seats, but it pushes the price up towards bigger cars.

 Euro NCAP crash tested the up! in 2011 and it scored the full five stars.
 However, the revised Euro NCAP test now takes active safety features into account.
 The up! lacks some of these, and its safety score was revised to a slightly disappointing three stars.